web3privacy/docs/docs/funding-requests.md

 - [Project details](https://docs.web3privacy.info/projects/db)
 - [Live Demo](https://taikai.network/ethrome/hackathons/ethrome-23/projects/clng508ts00lswu01030hpfuq/idea)

-In the digital age, privacy is not just a priority but a fundamental human right.

-Despite the foundational role that privacy is meant to play in shaping Web3, genuinely impactful initiatives remain scarce.
-Many projects leverage the concept of privacy as a buzzword or for public relations advantage, rather than addressing tangible issues or enacting substantial changes at the infrastructural and transactional level.

-That's why a ranking system of all privacy-related projects in the Web3 could help a lot the users to discern and decide who to trust and how to manage their sensible data.
+A ranking system of all privacy-related projects in the Web3 could help a lot the users to discern and decide who to trust and how to manage their sensible data.

 That is why we are developing this comprehensive platform to empower the general public in making informed decisions about the services they choose to trust by clearly and quickly check the privacy levels and security of various Web3 services.